JamesTheGiblet/the_giblet/roadmap.md

         * [x] **Task 22.1: Implement `idea_interpreter.py`:** Build the core class that will manage the conversational chain with the LLM.
         * [x] **Task 22.2: Design the Clarification Prompt Chain:** Create the series of "meta-prompts" that guide the LLM to ask intelligent follow-up questions about goals, tech stacks, and tone.
         * [x] **Task 22.3: Build the "Genesis" UI (Interview Stage):** Create the initial UI in a new "Genesis" dashboard tab.
 It will have a text input for the initial idea and a chat-like interface to display the AI's clarifying questions and capture your answers.
+* [ ] **Task 22.4: Reflect and Evaluate Phase Outcomes**
+    * Test the quality of project briefs generated through the interview process.

 ---
 ## Phase 23: 📜 The Adaptive Generators